Jamaica Inn (film): Reception

 Many critics were somewhat disparaging of the film, largely because of the lack of atmosphere and tension which was present in the book.
 The film's light-hearted, often camp, banter and portly landlord, were seen as being too far removed from the darker characters, sinister inn and coastline depicted in du Maurier's story.
-Today it is often considered to be one of Hitchcock's "lesser" works.
+Today it is often considered to be one of Hitchcock's lesser works.
 Hitchcock expressed his disappointment with the film even before it was finished, stating that it was a "completely absurd" idea.
 However, the film still garnered a large profit (US$3.7 million, a huge success at the time) at the box office.

 Daphne du Maurier was not pleased with the finished production and for a while she considered withholding the film rights to Rebecca.
 In 1978, film critic Michael Medved gave Jamaica Inn a place in his book The Fifty Worst Films of All Time, but this was based on a viewing of a poor quality and incomplete US print, the only copy available at the time.

-Copyright and home video status
+Copyright status and home media

-Jamaica Inn, like all of Hitchcock's British films, is copyrighted worldwide but has been heavily bootlegged on home video.
-Despite this, various licensed, restored releases have appeared on DVD, Blu-ray and video on demand services from Network Distributing and Arrow Films in the UK, the Cohen Film Collection in the US and many others.
+Jamaica Inn is copyrighted worldwide but has been heavily bootlegged on home video.
+Despite this, various licensed, restored releases have appeared on DVD, Blu-ray and video on demand services from Network Distributing and Arrow Films in the UK, the Cohen Film Collection in the US, and many others.